ForksTwo/ForksTwo/README.md

 <p align="center">
   <img src="https://github.com/user-attachments/assets/4b80ece0-b8fe-4ba2-9a09-507f6d6c627e" width=30% height=30%>
 </p>
   Here are my socials!
-(Of course you might find my Google with my real name but that's for personal reasons AND OF COURSE I PHOTOSHOPPED FORKSTOE INTO THE SCREENSHOT BECAUSE PEOPLE BELIEVE I AM FORKSTOE)
+(Of course you might find my Google with my real name but that's for personal reasons AND OF COURSE I PHOTOSHOPPED FORKSTOE'S TWITTER INTO THE SCREENSHOT BECAUSE PEOPLE BELIEVE I AM FORKSTOE)
 <p align="center">
   <img src="https://github.com/user-attachments/assets/7e78f666-1da4-4f88-b68e-9919d07b8613">
 </p>

-#### Regretevator area
+#### Outside the bakery (and inside too)
-I mostly sit outside of the bakery with @MrHappyNSad, and in most cases you can see me in or somewhere surrounding the bush in this area.
+I mostly sit outside of the bakery with and in most cases you can see me in or somewhere surrounding the bush in this area.

-If he's offline then I just stay in the bush and vice versa but if he's online than I just sit near the bush heh
+Sometimes we like to collect messages from other people who is unaware that they're in the safe server.
+If they say it we repeat it. **But we mean no harm in a bad way tho and you can read more in the quotes hall of fame**

-We're there because we're trying to give out a 'be careful what you say' look and be the most hated players
+We're there when we're trying to give out a 'be careful what you say' look and be the most hated players

 The reason why we're there is because it is highly populated which is a hotspot for us to collect chats from players that do some pretty sus things in the SAFE SERVER (but of course we don't only collect in that area)

+(jk the actual reason why i started being there is because i found a few lostwave fans there and then I met @MrHappyNSad and then we started being there everyday then there was weezer then there was our quoting era)

 #### OSC area
 I dunno where these are assumptions are coming from, I AM ACTUALLY NOT THAT FORKSTOE PERSON from the osc area stop asking :(